jgthomas/data-structure-libs/README.md

 ### applications

-Small programs built around
+Small programs built around a data structure or algorithm

 ### data_strucutres

-Generic implementations of
+Generic implementations of a range of major data structures

 ### demos

+For algorithms, the demos output shows each step in the sort or search and how it transforms the data.
+For data structures, the demos are interactive, allowing an exploration of adding, deleting, searching and other operations

 ### reference

+Simple, annotated versions of each data struture and algorithm aiming to capture their essence

 ### tests

 Unit tests for the generic data structure and algorithm implementations

 ### tools